Determinants of Health and Health Inequities

 Early childhood development

 In treating a disease, a doctor intervenes to correct a process that often began many years earlier.
-The life course perspective extends the origins of a disease back to childhood, and even to exposures faced by a person’s parents.17, 18 Nutrition and stimulation in early life influence physical and emotional development and these, if positive, build resiliency; if negative, they enhance vulnerability.
-Timing of exposures and experiences is also critical.
-For example, traumatic experiences in early childhood shape personality and have a lasting impact on how a person views his world, how he relates to others, and how he interprets events.
+The life course perspective extends the origins of a disease back to childhood, and even to exposures faced by the child’s parents.18, 19 Nutrition and stimulation in early life influence a child’s physical and emotional development; if the influences are positive they build resiliency; if negative, they increase vulnerability.
+Traumatic experiences in early childhood shape personality and have a lasting impact on how the person will view his world, how he relates to others, and how he interprets events.
 The impact of broken homes, chronic childhood stresses and so forth have non-specific effects, acting mainly to increase emotional vulnerability in adult life.19 The recognition of critical periods in early child development has led to the popularity of programs such as Head Start.

 Income and social status

 While Health Canada’s list of determinants combines income and social status, it may be helpful to unpack these.
 Social status includes both a person’s formal position in society (student, manager, retiree) and the subjective feelings of prestige that their position accords them.
-The latter may be relevant in understanding mental health, whereas for conditions such as an occupational injury the person’s social position may be the most relevant.
-Social status is partly inherited, but is largely achieved through education and thence occupation.
-It is also influenced (and to varying extents) by factors such as ethnicity, personality, and happenstance.
+The prestige part may be relevant in understanding mental health, whereas for conditions such as an occupational injury the person’s formal position may be the most relevant.
+In part, social status is inherited, but is largely achieved through education and thence occupation.
+It is also influenced (to varying extents) by factors such as ethnicity, personality, and happenstance.
 Linked to all of these is a level of wealth, which affects the person’s range of lifestyle options.

-It is virtually impossible to separate the health effects of each of these factors: in epidemiological terms, an example of CONFOUNDING.
-Ultimately, it may not matter: whatever marker of social status and whatever health indicator is used, there is a universal tendency for those in higher social positions to enjoy better health.
+It is virtually impossible to disentangle the health effects of each of these factors: in epidemiological terms, an example of CONFOUNDING.
+Ultimately, it may not matter: whichever marker of social status and whichever health indicator is used, there is a universal tendency for those in higher social positions to enjoy better health.
 Exceptions are rare and often reflect the working of other factors: for example, elevated breast cancer rates among higher income women probably occur not because of wealth but due to delayed first pregnancy linked to establishing a career.
 Some other examples of an inverse gradient are transient and reflect social change.
-An example occurred in the 1930s, when heart disease was increasing and cases often occurred in richer people who could afford a cardiogenic diet and sedentary lifestyle.
-Subsequently, the decline in heart disease has occurred more steeply among richer and better-informed people so that the familiar inverse income gradient now holds.20
+An example occurred when heart disease was increasing in the 1930s, and cases often occurred in richer people who could afford a cardiogenic diet and sedentary lifestyle.
+Subsequently, the decline in heart disease occurred more steeply among richer and better-informed people so that the familiar inverse income gradient now holds.21

-Income−especially insufficient income–may be described in relative or absolute terms, and can apply to individuals and to society as a whole (gross national income).
+The health impact of income, especially insufficient income, may be described in relative or absolute terms, and can relate to individual income, or to society as a whole (gross national income).
 Absolute poverty refers to lacking the resources to meet basic needs for shelter, nutritious food, clothing, and education; a poor person cannot afford choices that promote good health.
 In low-income countries, their absolute poverty and the resulting lack of infrastructure form the fundamental health determinant.
-In the initial stages of economic development population health status improves rapidly as national income rises up to the stage where basic necessities (food and shelter) are available to virtually all (see the “International disparities in health” box).
-Beyond that point, however, further rises in national wealth have less effect on improving health.
+In the initial stages of economic development, population health status improves rapidly as national income rises to the level where basic necessities (food and shelter) are available to virtually all (see the “International disparities in health” box).
+But there is a limit beyond which increasing wealth cannot further improve health, whether for an individual or a nation.
 Instead, overall health in richer nations is influenced more by the evenness of distribution of income within society, or income inequality: a marker of the range of incomes across the different levels of society.
+In two societies that no longer suffer extremes of poverty, the one with a narrower spread of incomes around the overall average will have greater longevity.22

 International disparities in health

-As of 2017, Canadians could expect to live almost 82 years on average, similar to Australia, France and Spain.
-Citizens of Japan and Singapore outlive us, while Americans had a life expectancy of 79 years on average, placing them in 53rd place in one international ranking (http://www.geoba.se/population.php?pc=world&type=15).
-The disparities between nations are striking: women in Japan live 85 years on average, more than 40 years longer than women in Sierra Leone, Botswana or Swaziland.
+As of 2022, Canadians could expect to live almost 83 years on average, a figure similar to that for France.
+Citizens of Japan and Singapore outlive us at 86 years, as do Australians (84.3 years), while Americans had a life expectancy of 80 years on average, placing them in 54th place in one international ranking.
+The disparities between nations are striking: women in Japan live 86.7 years on average, 25 years longer than women in Sierra Leone, Botswana or Swaziland.

-Among the poorest countries, longevity increases rapidly with growing national wealth, as illustrated in the figure below.
-However, beyond a Gross National Income of around $20,000 US per year, gains in life expectancy flatten and further improvements appear to derive more from the way that incomes are distributed within societies than from increasing the overall GNI.
+Among the poorest countries, longevity increases rapidly with growing national wealth, as illustrated in Figure 2.2, below.
+However, as shown in the figure, beyond a Gross National Income of around $30,000 US per year, gains in life expectancy flatten, although there remains variability in longevity between countries.
+Beyond roughly $30,000 GNI, further improvements in health appear to derive more from the way that incomes are distributed within societies than from increasing the overall GNI.
 This was beautifully described in a brief video by Hans Rosling: http://www.youtube.com/watch?v=jbkSRLYSojo

 Sources: Life expectancy Wikipedia